 A 2011 study at Yale University looked at probiotics, and found that they are can help treat the following health problems:

 - preventing diarrhea when taking antibiotics

 There is also evidence that probiotics may be helpful for irritable bowel syndrome, Crohn's disease, vaginal yeast infections and vaginitis, diarrhea caused by the C. difficile bacteria, asthma, Type 1 diabetes, and in general, to enhance the immune system to help prevent common infectious illnesses such as colds and strep throat in children.

-New research has now identified some other health benefits of probiotics.
+New research has identified more health benefits of probiotics: